redis/redis-doc/topics/pubsub.md

 Pub/Sub has no relation to the key space.
 It was made to not interfere with it on any level, including database numbers.

-Publishing on db 10, will be heard on by a subscriber on db 1.
+Publishing on db 10, will be heard by a subscriber on db 1.

 If you need scoping of some kind, prefix the channels with the name of the environment (test, staging, production, ...).